nikhilesh-927/Mcq-Maker-React-Js/README.md

 # MCQ Maker using ReactJS

-This mcq maker app is build using react js.
+This is an mcq maker app, which is made using ReactJS